izzysrdks/info550proj/README.md

 Replace "/path/to/project" with the specific path to the project folder on your computer.
 This will run the program and create a final report titled `report.html` in the reports folder.

 ## Execute the Code without Docker
-After forking the repo, type `make` in the command line and the program will run.
+After forking the repo, you will need to make sure you have all necessary R packages installed.
+Type `make install` in the command line.
+Next, type `make` in the command line and the program will run.
 A report titled `report.html` will be dropped in the reports folder.
 Please note that this method might lead to issues with installing the R packages or running R programs on a different type of system than they were originally built on.

 ## Trouble Shooting
 1. When exexuting the code, make sure all files are set to use Unix line endings.
 In Sublime text editor, this can be done by opening the file, going to view, and then selecting line endings and Unix.